Canassatego: Final years

 Canassatego's final appearance at a treaty conference was in August 1749, one year after the end of King George's War.
 In Philadelphia, he complained that colonists were settling on Native land along the Susquehanna River.
 He agreed to sell this land to Pennsylvania, but once again, the written document ceded much more land than what had been agreed upon in negotiations.

 Canassatego was reportedly assassinated with poison in September 1750.
 Contemporary accounts that were recorded said that he was killed for taking bribes in exchange for selling tribal communal lands.
 Another said that he had been poisoned by agents of New France.
 Historian William Starna argued that Canassatego was probably assassinated by pro-French Iroquois who wanted to repudiate Canassatego's diplomatic ties with Pennsylvania.

 Legacy

-A fictional version of Canasatego was featured in the 1755 novel Lydia: or Filial Piety, by English writer John Shebbeare.
+A fictional version of Canassatego was featured in the 1755 novel Lydia: or Filial Piety, by English writer John Shebbeare.
 Following a literary convention by which Native American characters were used to satirize Europeans, Canassatego was portrayed as wise and honest, in stark contrast to the scheming Englishmen he encounters.

-The US Navy named the USS Canassatego (YN-38/YNT-6/YTM-732), a harbor tug, for Canasatego.
+The US Navy named the USS Canasatego (YN-38/YNT-6/YTM-732), a harbor tug, for Canassatego.